cloudfoundry/loggregator-agent-release/README.md

 scrapes are avoided in an HA environment.

 ### Prom Scraper
-A simple agent that reads from any local premetheus-scrapable endpoint and forwards the results.
+A simple agent that reads from any local prometheus-scrapable endpoint and forwards the results to Loggregator.
+Configurable via files in colocated bosh jobs as described in the [docs][prom-scraper]

 ## More Resources and Documentation